If you don’t have the ideal space to store garlic, your garlic may

 Freezing entire garlic bulbs is easy, and, possibly the simplest and most effective method of freezing garlic.
 Begin with clean, solid (not squishy) full garlic bulbs that have gone through the curing process after harvest.
 Curing involves the process of drying garlic for about a month after harvest, away from sunlight.
 Use a soft brush to remove as much of the dirt from the bulb.
-Keep or remove the "angel-hair like roots".
+Keep or remove the "angel-hair-like roots".
 Be sure not to wash the bulb in water.
-Place the bulbs directly into an air-right sealed bag or wide-mouth glass canning jar.
+Place the bulbs directly into an air-tight sealed bag or wide-mouth glass canning jar.
 Label with the date.
 Carefully place the bag or jar in your freezer.

 Freezing Garlic Cloves

 There are so many ways to peel garlic cloves, though we've found the "Silicone Roller Tube" to be very effective and simple.
-After separating the cloves from the bulb, place the clove or cloves into the tube and gently roll between your palms or use a counter top.
+After separating the cloves from the bulb, place the clove or cloves into the tube and gently roll between your palms or use a countertop.

 You can also place unpeeled garlic cloves into a stainless steel mixing bowl.
 Cover the bowl with another matching bowl and shake, shake, shake.
 This is a very effective way to peel multiple garlic cloves.